 Visit the northernmost tea plantation in the world

-The Dagomys Tea Plantation is the northernmost tea plantation in the whole world.
+Speaking of exciting things to do in Sochi, we just have to mention Dagomys Tea Plantation; the northernmost tea plantation in the whole world.
 This tea plantation owes this unique status to the region’s microclimate and the fertile ground in the area.
 The plantation is a fully-fledged tourist attraction where a wide range of events and activities take place.
 You can participate in a traditional, 19th-century tea party in a Russian wooden log at the top of a mountain and listen to traditional Russian folklore songs.

 See Stalin’s holiday home